 It is best if you refrain from using words around your child that might cause unnecessary fear, such as: needle, pull, drill, or hurt.
 Our staff makes a practice of using different words that convey the same message, but are pleasant and non-frightening to your child.
 Do not bribe your child our use the dental visit as a form of punishment.

-Please arrive at least 15 minutes early if you need to fill out the paperwork.
+Please arrive early if you need to fill out the paperwork.
+If there is late arrival to your child’s appointment, the appointment will need to be rescheduled, due to the nature of the appointment.
 The forms can be downloaded from this site.
 Our staff will review your child’s health history with you at this visit.
 Then, they will explain the benefits of good oral health and the importance of preventing tooth decay-using language that children can comprehend.
 Each child will learn the advantages of proper diet and the correct way to brush and floss.
 The dentist will then complete a dental exam and cleaning on your child.
 Radiographs (x-rays) may be taken according to your child’s age.
 This first appointment usually takes about an hour, including the parent consultation with the dentist.
 Please feel free to ask questions concerning your child’s dental treatment at any time.

 After the dental exam, if any dental treatment is needed, it will be scheduled for a later appointment.
 If your child was referred to our office we will still need to perform an initial exam prior to any dental procedures.
 This is mandatory to thoroughly assess and discuss treatment options and obtain any additional information that may better serve your child.